Solspace. We. Us. Our own selves!

 The universe of Javascript has exploded in recent years.
 I could tell early on that several of the newest Javascript-based tools would be perfect for this effort.
 I quickly realized as well that headless and composable concepts would suit this project very well.

 Vercel is basically a serverless hosting provider, but it is much more.
 Vercel maintains the open-source product mentioned above, Next.js.
-Vercel packages up the complexities of serverless and edge computing and makes them readily available to web developers in one cohesive whole.
+Vercel packages up the complexities of serverless and edge computing and makes them readily available to web developers as a cohesive whole.
 They take the static out of these new technologies and deliver a developer experience that is frictionless and reliable.
-We simply commit our code to a Git repository connected to Vercel and they do the rest.
+We simply commit our code to a Git repository connected to Vercel, and they do the rest.
 They handle the CDN layer, the serverless provisioning, and the edge computing as needed.

 The presentation layer of my little time-saving tool is built in Next.js.
 This means it’s fast in a browser.
 Next.js is an open-source Javascript tool offered by Vercel as part of their commercial serverless hosting offering.
 Next.js handles the creation of static web pages as well as the serving and consuming of web APIs to handle dynamic parts of web applications.